2020 - ongoing

 PLoT

-PLoT (People’s Land Trust) project reimagines future sustainability of urban land use and custodianship for the next 200 years in Cork City Northside.
-Using an experimental approach, the project brings together a radical school and the Community Land Trust (CLT) model in a co-creative social art project, with a group of residents living in the northside of the city.
+The PLoT (People's Land Trust) project reimagines the future sustainability of urban land use and custodianship for the next 200 years on Cork City's Northside.
+With an experimental approach, the project merges the principles of a radical school with the Community Land Trust (CLT) model in a co-creative social art project involving local residents.

 www.plot2220.ie